SenorKarlos/switch2OSMinfo/README.md

 # switch2OSMinfo
 Additional information to accompany https://switch2osm.org/serving-tiles/using-a-docker-container/

+Motivation: to reduce load on the free openstreetmap resource while having access to the default 'Carto' map appearance and having information beyond 2017 on those tiles.
+And to say I did it :D

 I recommend thoroughly reading the above page, and the linked pages found on it for the basis of this information.
 Thuis summary is provided to help avoid several of the pitfalls I encountered and to provide a fully prepared docker-compose file.

 During the database creation and initial tile rendering processes, you will use a LOT of resources, and exceeding overall server limits is quite easy.
 The following information is based on a 12 thread, 3.5GHz server with 32GB DDR4 & 2x512GB NVMe SSD in Raid 0, importing North America and rendering much of it - for which I am linking a tool to save alot time I wasted.
 You can do smaller extracts with much less resources, so adjust as needed.
 This machine is also running RDM & various bots, so if using a dedicated machine you could also adjust for more.